 Joanne Curtis, another member of the Treasure Island foursome, said, "We started this when we were all about 58, now we are 65, but we look and feel much younger.

 All of us have lost at least 20 lbs, and our pants sizes are down to 4-5.
 We've all lost an incredible amount of inches on our waists and hips.
 Of course, a lot of it is due to making positive changes in our diets.
-We are all pretty strict Paleo eaters.
+We are all on a Ketogenic diet.

 Our butts, thighs, and calves are tight like we are back in high school.
 We are tanned and our skin is the softest it has ever been because of the minerals in the salt spray and the humidity.
 All of us have thicker hair, now.